-During 2018, there was a change in the structure of the Managing Board, which considered the mandate ceasing of the Vice president Engin Alaybayoglu, as of 01.10.2018.
+During 2019, there was a change in the structure of the Managing Board, which consisted of appointment of Mr. Agim Mumtaz Malik as Vice-President, starting with the date of 25.07.2019.
 The representatives of the main shareholder nominated in the Bank's Board of Administrators and the members of the Managing Board hold prior approvals granted by the NBR for their positions.
 They have been registered at the Bucharest Trade Register and notified to the National Bank of Romania regarding their registration at the Trade Register.